Boys Over Flowers (2009 TV series): Synopsis

-Four years later, Ji-hu graduates medical school and still has feelings for Jan-di.
+Four years later, Ji-hoo graduates medical school and still has feelings for Jan-di.
 Jan-di is a third-year medical student, while Yi-jung is a successful architect and returns from Sweden for Ga-eul, who has become a teacher who teaches pottery to kids.
 Jun-pyo arrives in a helicopter and proposes to Jan-di at the beach side; the rest of the F4 arrive at the same time and they all walk alongside the beach, smiling happily.